 “What’s the matter, Marty?”
 Buddy said, still bent over the drying screens.
 “You got your driver’s license now.
 Did you forget where my driveway was?”

 Martin anticipated Buddy turning around, staring at him the remainder of the journey.
 But Buddy continued laying leaves over screens, even ignoring Martin’s shadow when it crossed his line of vision.

 “I’m sorry, Mr. Fisher,” Martin said.
 “I didn’t want to draw attention.
 So I parked up on Quartz Way and cut through the forest.”

 “C’mon, Marty, you’re old enough to call me Buddy like everyone else.
-Now what do you mean drawing attention?
+Now what do you mean draw attention?
 Attention from whom?
-Why're you acting so nervous?”
+Why’re you acting so nervous?”

 “You know.
 The rangers.
 And those other guys who used to come around to try to check up on you.
 Mom said they used to write down all the license plate numbers of any cars parked in the driveway.”